 Day of Surgery

-On the day of your surgery please arrive at the canopied entrance (outpatient entrance) and proceed to Day Surgery which is located to the right of the entrance, just past the gift shop.
+On the day of your surgery please arrive at the main entrance and proceed to Day Surgery which is located to the left of the entrance.
 You and your family will be registered and familiarized with your room.
 A nurse will review some of the medical history and questions you were asked previously to ensure your safety throughout the pre-operative period.
 The nurse will also take vital signs, go over necessary paperwork, discuss the pain scale and pain medications, and answer any questions regarding your surgery and post-operative care.

 After getting settled, you will have an IV started.
 This is used to give you medications and fluids before the surgery since you were asked to not eat or drink in preparation.
 An anesthesiologist (a physician who manages your sedation) will meet with you to further review your medical history and discuss anesthesia options given during the procedure.
 The operating room (OR) nurse will also meet with you to discuss what will happen during surgery.
 You will also see your surgeon before surgery to mark and initial the surgical site.

 Spine surgery varies in length based on the needs of each patient.
 Most surgeries are about one to four hours in length.
 This is helpful information for anyone that may be planning on accompanying you and sitting in the waiting room during your surgery.